-"Level 1" means a charging system that provides charging
+"Level 1" means a charging system that provides charging through a 120-volt AC plug with a cord connector that meets the SAE International J2954 standard or successor standard.

-- 1 through a 120-volt AC plug with a cord connector that meets the - SAE International J1772 standard or successor standard.
-2 - 3 "Level 2" means a charging system that provides charging - 4 through a 208-volt to 240-volt AC plug with a cord connector - 5 that meets the SAE International J1772 standard or a successor - standard.
-6 - "New" means any newly constructed building and associated 7 - 8 newly constructed parking facility. - 9 "Reasonable restriction" means a restriction that does not - 10 significantly increase the cost of the electric vehicle - 11 charging station or electric vehicle charging system or - 12 significantly decrease its efficiency or specified - 13 performance. - "Renovated" means any building with alterations 14 and - 15 additions involving the removal of interior finishes and - significant proposed upgrades to electrical systems.
-16 - 17 Section 45-20.
-Residential requirements. - 18 A new or renovated residential building shall have: - 19 (1) 100% of its total parking spaces electric vehicle - 20 ready, if there are one to 6 parking spaces; - 21 (2) 100% of its total parking spaces electric vehicle - capable, of which at least 20% shall be electric vehicle 22 - 23 ready, if there are 6 to 23 parking spaces; or - 24 (3) 100% of its total parking spaces electric vehicle - 25 capable, if there are 24 or more parking spaces, of which at least 5 spots shall be EV Ready.
-Additionally, if there are 24 or more parking spaces, a new or renovated residential building shall provide at least one parking space with electric vehicle charging supply equipment installed, and for each additional parking space with electric vehicle charging supply equipment installed, the electric vehicle ready requirement is decreased by 2%.
+"Level 2" means a charging system that provides charging through a 208-volt to 240-volt AC plug with a cord connector that meets the SAE International J2954 standard or a successor standard.

+"New" means any newly constructed building and associated newly constructed parking facility.

+"Reasonable restriction" means a restriction that does not significantly increase the cost of the electric vehicle charging station or electric vehicle charging system or

+- 1 significantly decrease its efficiency or specified - 2 performance.

+- 3 "Renovated" means altered or added where electrical - 4 service capacity is increased. - 5 Section 45-20.
+Residential requirements.
+A new or 6 renovated residential building shall have: - (1) 100% of its total parking spaces electric vehicle ready, if there are one to 6 parking spaces; - (2) 100% of its total parking spaces electric vehicle capable, of which at least 20% shall be electric vehicle ready, if there are 6 to 23 parking spaces; or - (3) 100% of its total parking spaces electric vehicle capable, if there are 24 or more parking spaces, of which at least 5 spots shall be EV Ready.
+Additionally, if there are 24 or more parking spaces, a new or renovated residential building shall provide at least one parking space with electric vehicle supply equipment installed, and for each additional parking space with electric vehicle supply equipment installed, the electric vehicle ready requirement is decreased by 2%.